- 75% of our total energy is renewable

-We are a large electricity consumer and our pulp, paper and MDF operations use substantially more than our lumber and plywood operations.
+Our pulp, paper and MDF operations use substantially more energy than our lumber and plywood operations.
 Our energy reduction objectives are:

 - To further increase energy efficiency throughout our operations by investing capital; and